micro-nova/AmpliPi/docs/MANUAL.md

 4. To avoid any shorts, make sure that there aren't any stray wire strands.
 5. The speaker set can now be connected to one of the 6 zones.

+### Connections
+- Inproper connection of speakers can damage the unit
+- Never connect mutiple speakers in parallel such that it brings the total impedance below 4 ohms (max 2x 8ohm speakers in parallel).
+- Amplified speaker ouputs **CAN NOT** be bridged, attempting to do so will damage the amplifier and void the warrenty

+### Runnning wire in walls and ceilings
+- Most electric codes require the use of CL2 rated speaker wire for in-wall installations
+- Avoid running speaker wire next to AC power wires as much as possble to reduce noise.
+- When necessary, cross AC wires at 90 degree angles to avoid introducing any noise into the speakers.

+### More Info

 Much more information on speaker selection and installation can be the found in AmpliPi’s online documentation and question forums found at the end of this guide.

 ## Preamp Outputs
+Each of AmpliPi's zone outputs have a corresponding line-level preout output pair.
+These outputs can be used to connect powered subwoofers and other active/powered speakers.

+The volume output of a preout is controlled by the corresponding speaker output.
+This allows a connected subwoofer to be controlled propoertionally to the speakers output in the same zone.

 ## Audio Inputs
 Each of the stereo RCA inputs can be connected to a different audio source, such as the output of a TV or a record player.
 Expansion Units
 To increase the number of zones you can add expansion units to your system.
 You can add up to 5 additional zone expander units to a single AmpliPi main unit.
 Each expansion unit adds 6 zones or pairs of speakers.
 Zones attach to main units using the CHAIN IN/OUT connectors on the rear panel.These are included with each Zone Expander.

 ## Network connection
 Connect an RJ45 cable to the Ethernet port on the main unit.
+Connect the other end to a port on your main network (likeliy on your router).
+The unit's IP address is configured by DHCP by default.

 ## Power
 Just a friendly reminder, to avoid causing hardware damage:

 **WARNING!!
 DO NOT CONNECT UNIT TO 230V MAINS WITHOUT FIRST SETTING INTERNAL MAINS POWER SWITCH.**

 AmpliPi ships preconfigured for 120V mains power, but can be switched over to work on 230V mains.

+Several changes need to be made to the unit to connect to 230V mains:
+- Use an appropriate 230V power cable (AmmpliPi only ships with a 120V XXX style cable)
+- Chnage the internal power supply fuse located in the IEC socket. ???HOW TO DO THAT??????
+- Switch the internal power supply to 230V (See below)

 Internally, there is a red switch on the side of the Meanwell power supply that can be toggled for 230V.
 The easiest way to get at this witch is to take off the top cover.
 The power supply switch can potentially be accessed through the vent slots on the right side of the unit as well.
 Here are some pictures to help clarify the process:

 \setkeys{Gin}{width=.50\linewidth}
 ![Power Supply Configuration](imgs/manual/power_instructions.png)